 “Haidt, McCauley, and Rozin (1994), in conducting research on disgust, exposed college students to three documentary videos depicting real-life horrors.
 One clip showed cows being stunned, killed, and butchered in a slaughterhouse; a second clip pictured a live monkey being struck in the head with a hammer, having its skull cracked opened, and its brain served as dessert; a third clip depicted a child’s facial skin being turned inside out in preparation for surgery.
 Ninety percent of the students turned the video off before it reached the end.
 Even the majority of individuals who watched the tape in its entirety found the images disturbing.
 Yet many of these same individuals would think nothing of paying money to attend the premiere of a new horror film with much more blood and gore than was present in the documentaries that most of them found repugnant.
 McCauley (1998) posed the logical question of why these students found the documentary film so unpleasant when most had sat through horror pictures that were appreciably more violent and bloody.
 The answer that McCauley came up with was that the fictional nature of horror films affords viewers a sense of control by placing psychological distance between them and the violent acts they have witnessed.
 Most people who view horror movies understand that the filmed events are unreal, which furnishes them with psychological distance from the horror portrayed in the film.
 In fact, there is evidence that young viewers who perceive greater realism in horror films are more negatively affected by their exposure to horror films than viewers who perceive the film as unreal (Hoekstra, Harris, & Helmick, 1999)."

-According to research published by Dr. Deirdre Johnston in a 1995 issue of Human Communication Research into motivations for viewing graphic horror, there are four main different reasons for why we (or at the very least a small sample of 220 American adolescents) like watching horror movies (gore watching, thrill watching, independent watching and problem watching).
-These four reasons were also discussed in relation to various dispositional characteristics such as fearfulness, empathy, and sensation seeking.
-Dr. Johnston reported that: “The four viewing motivations are found to be related to viewers’ cognitive and affective responses to horror films, as well as viewers’ tendency to identify with either the killers or victims in these films."
-More specifically she reported (i) gore watchers typically had low empathy, high sensation seeking, and [among males only] a strong identification with the killer, (ii) thrill watchers typically had both high empathy and sensation seeking, identified themselves more with the victims, and liked the suspense of the film, (iii) independent watchers typically had a high empathy for the victim along with a high positive effect for overcoming fear, and (iv) problem watchers typically had high empathy for the victim but were characterized by negative effect (particularly a sense of helplessness).
+According to research published by Dr. Deirdre Johnston in a 1995 issue of Human Communication Research, looking into motivations for viewing graphic horror, there are four different reasons for why we (or at the very least a small sample of 220 American adolescents) like watching horror movies: gore watching, thrill watching, independent watching, and problem watching.
+These four reasons were discussed in relation to various dispositional characteristics such as fearfulness, empathy, and sensation seeking.
+Dr. Johnston reported: “The four viewing motivations are found to be related to viewers’ cognitive and affective responses to horror films, as well as viewers’ tendency to identify with either the killers or victims in these films."
+More specifically, she reported that (i) gore watchers typically had low empathy, high sensation seeking, and [among males only] a strong identification with the killer, (ii) thrill watchers typically had both high empathy and sensation seeking, identified themselves more with the victims, and liked the suspense of the film, (iii) independent watchers typically had a high empathy for the victim along with a high positive effect for overcoming fear, and (iv) problem watchers typically had high empathy for the victim but were characterized by negative affect (particularly a sense of helplessness).

 “Negative feelings created by horror movies actually intensify the positive feelings when the hero triumphs in the end.
 But what about movies where the hero doesn’t triumph?
 And even in some small studies have show that people’s enjoyment was actually higher during the scary parts of a horror film than it was after."

-Hess then goes onto outline the thoughts of Noël Carroll (a film scholar) who claimed that horror films are played out outside everyday normal behaviour, and comprise curiosity and fascination.
+Hess then goes onto outline the thoughts of Noël Carroll (a film scholar) who claimed that horror films are played out outside normal behaviour and involve curiosity and fascination.
 Hess writes:

 “Studies by [researchers such as Zillman] have shown that there is a significant correlation between people who are accepting of norm-violating behavior and interest in horror movies.
 But that doesn’t explain why some viewers respond positively when the norm violators such as the sexual promiscuous teenage couple, the criminal, the adulterer – are punished and killed by the movie monster.
 This ‘enjoyment’ of the punishment of those that deserves it makes up the Dispositional Alignment Theory.
 We like horror movies because the people on screen getting killed deserve it.
 But this may give us insight into who the audiences want to see eat it but it’s not a clear picture of why horror films are popular in the first place.
 Another theory put forth by Marvin Zuckerman in 1979 proposed that people who scored high in the Sensation Seeking Scale often reported a greater interest in exciting things like rollercasters, bungee jumping and horror films.
 Researchers have found correlation but it isn’t always significant.
 Even Zuckerman noted that picking only one trait misses the fact that there are lots of things that draw people to horror films."